SumitNegi7/ManufacAnalyticsProject/README.md

 Introduction🚀

- 🦸  User sends request to backend for Sign in or Signing up
+ 🦸  User sends request to backend for Sign in or Signing up.

- 🖥  Client Side Validation using custom functions
+ 🖥  Client Side Validation using custom functions.

- 🎗  User is redirected to profile page on successfull login or signup
+ 🎗  User is redirected to profile page on successfull login or signup.

+ 🇼🇸  If user is already logged in he is redirectedf to profile page.

+ ⌚  If user is not logged in and he tries to visit profile page
+     directly  isautomatically redirected to login page.

  ⛵ Project live version =>  https://manufac-analytics.herokuapp.com/